Amitpatil215/Vertual-Hi/README.md

 Make a video call with your loved ones!.

+Create your account on [agora.io](https://www.agora.io/en/)

+---

+Add .env file in root of application with

+- APP_ID = Your App id
+- Token= your token

+For debug purpose channel name=hello

+---

 ## Getting Started

 This project is a starting point for a Flutter application.